Published By Janet Gershen-Siegel at June 14th, 2018

 Normally the opposite is also true.
 If your individual credit history is bad, then it will impact your company credit scores until your company and individual credit can be separated.

 Late monthly payments will influence your company credit score for a good seven years.
 If you pay your business (and personal) financial obligations off ASAP and make a very real difference in credit scores.
-Ensure to pay on time and you will reap the rewards of punctuality.
+Make sure to pay on time and you will reap the rewards of punctuality.
+Develop an excellent business credit history.
+It’s a very big thing to do when you want to build business credit fast.

 Are you having a bad business year?
 Then it could wind up on your individual credit score.
 And in the event that your firm has not been in existence for too long, it will directly have a bearing on your company credit.

-Nonetheless, you can unlink the two by taking measures to unlink them.
+Nonetheless, you can separate the two by taking measures to unlink them.

-As an example, if you get credit cards only for your company, or you open up business checking accounts and other bank accounts (or even get a business loan), then the credit reporting agencies will start to treat your personal and corporate credit independently.
+As an example, if you get credit cards only for your company, or you open up business checking accounts and other bank accounts (or even get a business loan), then business credit rating agencies will start to treat your personal and corporate credit independently.

 Also, make sure to incorporate, or at least file a DBA.
-You can also take care of your company’s monthly bills with your small business credit card or checking account, and insure it is the small business’s full name on the bill and not your own.
+You can also take care of your company’s monthly bills with your small business credit card or checking account.
+And make sure it is the small business’s full name on the bill and not your own.
+So, does corporate credit card affect credit?
+Not if you separate the two.

 Just the same as each organization out there, credit reporting agencies like Equifax and Experian are only as good as their records.
 If your company’s name is like another’s, or your name is a lot like another company owner’s, there can potentially be some errors.